1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Medical History and Exam

-He begins by reviewing your medical history-including alcohol use, family liver disease, and any recent medication changes-and performs a focused physical exam.
+He starts by examining your medical history-alcohol use, family liver disease, and changes in medication, in particular, are put in the spotlight-and conducting a physical exam.

 Blood Tests

-Laboratory studies include total and direct bilirubin, liver enzymes (AST/ALT), alkaline phosphatase, and hemolysis markers to distinguish hepatocellular from hemolytic causes.
+The laboratory tests involve total and direct bilirubin, liver enzymes (AST/ALT), alkaline phosphatase, and hemolysis to differentiate between hepatocellular and hemolytic.

 Imaging Studies